widdix/aws-ec2-ssh/README.md

 USERADD_ARGS="--create-home --shell /bin/bash" # Arguments for the useradd program. defaults to `--create-home --shell /bin/bash`
 ```

 The LOCAL_MARKER_GROUP will be created if it does not exist.
-BEWARE: Dont add any manually created users
+BEWARE: DO NOT add any manually created users
 to this group as they will be deleted in the next sync.
 This group is used by aws-ec2-ssh to keep track
 of what users were imported in the last run.